r-teller/bigip-nginx-k8s/readme.md

 1. Add support for infrastructure only deployments
 1. Add support for Bring Your Own Licensed Big-IP
 1. Add support for deployment to existing K8s environment

+## Change Log
+- 2.0 - updated to include support for nginx-plus-ingress and private docker registry